 For many streamers, playing games is not just a way to make money but is something that provides happiness and a daily routine.
 When the process is disrupted by a car accident, you may lose a lot of your daily routine.
 When your quality of life diminishes, the emotional changes you go through will become a big part of your personal injury case.

 One of the more obvious changes is video game access.
-As a gamer, video games provide happiness, stress relief, and are one of your main forms of entertainment.
+As a gamer, video games provide happiness, and stress relief, and are one of your main forms of entertainment.
 The loss may seem frivolous to some, but when you play every day, the emotional impact cannot be discounted.
 You may feel sadness or depression that extends throughout your whole healing process.

 Video game streamers also have a big social element to their streams.
 You may have streamed with other players and had live chats and interactions with the gaming community.
 This loss of socialization could lead to a diminished quality of life and may extend for several months if you’re forced to stop gaming.